ThomasHeb/2AxisLaserCutter/README.md

 ## What is new?
-- project description still in process
+- initial upload of project

 ## What is coming next?